kirilcvetkov/redis-admin/README.md

 2. Copy the `.env.example` to `.env` and update it, if needed.

-3. Point your web server to the `public` folder, or just run `php artisan serve` in the root of the project, for a quick start.
+3. Point your web server to the `public` folder.
+Or, for a quick start, just run `php artisan serve` in the root of the project.

 ## Configuration